10 of the Cheapest International Trips from Dallas (and How to Find Even More Deals) | DFW CheapFlights Blog

 Why It's Cheap: Moderate distance, competition between American and Avianca, and lower tourist demand compared to Mexico or Costa Rica.
 El Salvador is one of Central America's best-kept secrets for value.

 Daily Budget: Budget travelers can get by on $30–$50 per day (hostels, pupusas and local food, public buses).
 Mid-range travelers at $70–$100 per day can stay in nice hotels, eat well, and book tours to volcanoes and surf beaches.
+Public beaches like El Tunco are free, volcano hikes cost $20–$40, and pupuserias serve meals for $3–$5.

+Fly or Drive?
 San Salvador is about 1,500 miles from Dallas through Mexico and Guatemala—a multi-day journey.
 Flying 3.5 hours nonstop is vastly more practical.

 8. San Juan, Puerto Rico: Why It's Often One of the Cheapest International Trips from Dallas